-Continuing to the date of this filing, uncertainty still exists concerning the duration of the COVID-19 pandemic and its impact on the economy and global oil and gas demand.
+Uncertainty still exists concerning the duration of the COVID-19 pandemic and its impact on the economy and global oil and gas demand.
 Amid these dynamics, we will continue to optimize our operations, advance our strategic goals and manage the Company based on market conditions.
 To navigate this challenging environment, we have undergone a significant cost transformation by taking decisive actions to cut costs, accelerate structural changes and deploy various technologies to optimize processes, increase productivity and grow revenue through expanding digital channels.
-We will continue to optimize our operations and adapt to market activity as appropriate to position the Company for the challenges ahead.
+We will continue to adapt to market activity as appropriate to position the Company for the opportunities ahead.
 As market conditions evolve, our response may result in various charges in future periods.

 We see the rise in energy transition investments as an opportunity for us to supply many of the current products and services we provide, as well as an opportunity to partner and source from new suppliers to expand our offering, to meet our customers' needs for their energy transition investments.
 A number of our larger customers are leading the investments in energy transition projects where we expect to continue to supply them while expanding our offerings to meet their changing requirements.
-We are also targeting new customers that are not traditional oil and gas customers, those that will play a part in the future of energy transition.
+We are also targeting new customers that will play a part in the future of energy transition.